m-zakeri/CodART/docs/index.md

 To perform refactoring correctly, the tool has to operate on the syntax tree of the code, not on the text.
 Manipulating the syntax tree is much more reliable to preserve what the code is doing.
 Refactoring is not just understanding and updating the syntax tree.
 The tool also needs to figure out how to rerender the code into text back in the editor view, called code transformation.
 All in all, implementing decent refactoring is a challenging programming exercise, required compiler knowledge.

 In this project, we develop CodART, a toolkit for applying a given refactoring on the source code and obtain the refactored code.
 To this aim, we will use ANTLR [1] to generate and modify the program syntax tree.
-CodART development consists of two phases: In the first phase, 42 common refactoring operations will be automated, and in the second phase, an algorithm to find the best sequence of refactorings to apply on a given software will be developed using many-objective search-based approaches.
+CodART development consists of two phases: In the first phase, **47 common refactoring operations** will be automated, and in the second phase, an algorithm to find the best sequence of refactorings to apply on a given software will be developed using many-objective search-based approaches.

+The rest of this *white-paper* is organized as follows.
 Section 2 describes the refactoring operations in detail.
-Section 3 discusses the search-based refactoring and many-objective evolutionary algorithms.
-Section 4 explains the implementation phases, dataset, developers' team arrangement, and grading policy.
-Conclusion and future works are discussed in Section 5.
+Section 3 explains code smells in detail.
+Section 4 briefly discusses the search-based refactoring techniques and many-objective evolutionary algorithms.
+Section 5 explains the implementation details of the current version of CodART.
+Section 6 lists the Java project used to evaluate CodART.
+Section 7 articulates the proposals that existed behind the CodART projects.
+Finally, the conclusion and future works are discussed in Section 8.